ent/ent/doc/md/tutorial-grpc-edges.md

 ---
 id: grpc-edges
 title: Working with Edges
+description: "Protobuf and gRPC handling for Ent edges, relation creation, and partial edge-ID responses."
 sidebar_label: Working with Edges
 ---
 Edges enable us to express the relationship between different entities in our ent application.
 Let's see how they work